 Overview

-The Interventions in Childhood (One Year) programme from Jönköping University is interdisciplinary and gives you in-depth competence to work and collaborate professionally with children in need of support and their families in preschool/school, child rehabilitation, child health and medical care and social work.
+The Interventions in Childhood (One Year) programme from Jönköping University gives you in-depth theoretical knowledge and skills for working professionally with children in need of support and their families within social work, preschool/school, child habilitation and child health care.
+It provides a foundation for further development in a range of professional roles.

 After Graduation